Custom Validation Annotations in Spring

 1. Define the Custom Validation AnnotationCustom Validation Annotations in Spring

 First, you need to define a custom annotation.
-This annotation should be marked with @Constraint
+This annotation should be marked with @Constraint and specify a class that implements the ConstraintValidator interface as its validator.

 1 | import javax.validation.Constraint; |